 (See also Overview of Vasculitis.)

 Vasculitis can affect the small- or medium-sized vessels of the skin.
 Vasculitis affecting the small vessels of the skin (eg, arterioles, capillaries, postcapillary venules) tends to cause lesions such as purpura, petechiae, and possibly shallow ulcers.
 Livedo reticularis, nodules, and deep ulcers are usually caused by vasculitis of deeper, medium or large vessels.
-Any primary or secondary vasculitis can affect the skin, including that due to serum sickness, infections (eg, hepatitis C), cancers, rheumatologic or other autoimmune disorders, and hypersensitivity to drugs.
+Any primary or secondary vasculitis can affect the skin, including that due to serum sickness, infections (eg, hepatitis C), cancers, rheumatologic or other autoimmune disorders, and hypersensitivity to medications.

 Terms used to describe cutaneous vasculitis can overlap and have been used inconsistently in the literature: